MaheshRS/route-me/README.markdown

 Route-Me: iOS map library (Alpstein fork)
 -----------------------------------------

+Discontinued, we don't use this project any more at this moment.
+Please have a look at the [MapBox fork][7].

+---

 Route-Me is an open source map library that runs natively on iOS.
 It's designed to look and feel much like the built-in iOS map library, but it's entirely open, and works with any map source.

 Currently, [OpenStreetMap][1], [OpenCycleMap][2], [OpenSeaMap][3], [MapQuest OSM][4], [MapQuest Open Aerial][5] and an offline, database-backed format called DBMap are supported as map sources.